 In feng shui, the real estate notion of location takes a deeper meaning as it deals with the quality of energy entering your home.
-Be sure your house receives good energy from its surroundings—a clean street, good neighbours, no Sha Chi from nearby structures, no sloping land behind the house, etc.
+Be sure your house receives good energy from its surroundings—a clean street, good neighbors, no Sha Chi from nearby structures, no sloping land behind the house, etc.

 In general feng shui terms, you want the house to have some breathing room, and classical feng shui positioning of a house on a lot is when the backyard is slightly larger than the front yard.
 You also want good backing (the mountain energy in feng shui) as well as a good min-tang, which is good quality energy and ample view in front of the house.

-Once you are past the inspection of the outside feng shui of a home, as well as are happy with the energy of the front door, time to step in and check where this good feng shui energy is going.
-Does the house have a front door - back door alignment?
 Unless you plan to renovate the house and change the positioning of the back door, it is wise to avoid a house with direct doors alignment.
 The same feng shui principle, but to a lesser degree, applies to all doors in the house.
-As a feng shui rule of thumb, no direct door alignment is good, as it creates a strong rush of Chi, thus a loss of good energy.
+As a feng shui rule of thumb, no direct door alignment is good as it creates a strong rush of Chi and thus a loss of good energy.

 How well the house can maintain and nourish good energy is much determined by what is happening in the main entryway: